codyn-net/osx/README.md

 ...The mono framework is required to install rawc and the studio.
 The mono ...framework installer can be obtained from the [mono website][mono website].

-5. Get the codyn sources.

-   You should create a directory with the following structure:
-     * codyn/
-     * codyn-sharp/
-     * osx/ *(this repository)*
-     * rawc/
-     * biorob-math-sharp/
-     * plot-sharp/
-     * studio/

-   The sources can be either from [codyn git][codyn git] or from [codyn releases][codyn releases].

-6. Bootstrap the dependencies.
+5. Bootstrap the dependencies.

    Run `scripts/bootstrap` to initialize homebrew and compile the dependencies.
    The resulting files will be installed in `osx/.brew` and `osx/.brewbuild`.
+   This will also fetch all the codyn sources needed to build the framework in `.sources/`.

    All the dependencies are compiled as universal binaries.
 Where possible, OS X system libraries (such as libxml2) are used.

-7. Build codyn.
+6. Build codyn.

    Run `scripts/build` to build codyn.
 The resulting files will be installed in `osx/.install` and `osx/.install-mono`.